swlaschin/fsharpforfunandprofit.com/_posts/2013-10-25-monoids-part3.md

     | Success
 ```

-Does this type appear familar now?
+Does this type appear familiar now?

 Yes!
 It's the option type again!
 Can we never get away from the darn thing?